 OK.
 So you probably usually ask the time with either (or both) of these classic phrases:

 Which is fine.
 This is how a lot of people ask the time.

 But don’t be surprised if you hear something like this when someone asks for the time:

 Or, if you’re with a group of people, you might ask:

 Great work!
 You made it this far.

-So now you need to go out there and start telling people the time in all these interesting and fabulous ways.
+Now you know how to ask and tell the time in English in interesting and fabulous ways.

 So let’s practise!

 - What time is it RIGHT NOW?